-Last Updated on November 3, 2016 by PixelPluck
+Last Updated on September 22, 2021 by PixelPluck

 A lot of photographers face the issue of random soft or dark spots appearing on their photographs.
-This may be anything on your front or rear lens element and in worst case on the sensor itself.
-Here is a step by step guide to diagnose the issue of random spots or soft spots appearing in each of your photographs.
-Read Tips on How To Clean Dust from DSLR Sensor.
+This may be anything on your front or rear lens element and in the worst case on the sensor itself.
+First, make sure your lens is clean.
+Follow the steps mentioned here to clean your lens.

 - Remove the lens from the DSLR.

-- Check your camera manual on how to use lock mirror-up option.
+- Check your camera manual on how to use the lock mirror-up option.
 When the mirror is up the sensor of the camera is exposed.

 - Hold your camera in such a way that the exposed part is facing downwards.